 Helpful Resources on Deep Learning

-Here are some resources to get in depth knowledge in the subject.
+Here are some resources to get in-depth knowledge of the subject.

 - Fundamentals of Deep Learning – Starting with Artificial Neural Network